getCUJO/QoOID/draft-ietf-ippm-qoo.md

 the objectivity and composability benefits of QoS metrics.

 Quality Attenuation is complementary to QoO in that it also aims to provide QoE-oriented QoS assessments.
-Both draw on the same latency distributions and packet loss rates, but differ in how those measurements are transformed: Quality Attenuation preserves the full distributional detail needed for convolution and per-hop decomposition, while QoO trades that detail for an application-anchored score that is immediately actionable.
+Both draw on the same latency distributions and packet loss probabilities, but differ in how those measurements are transformed: Quality Attenuation preserves the full distributional detail needed for convolution and per-hop decomposition, while QoO trades that detail for an application-anchored score that is immediately actionable.
 Since both rely on the same underlying data, switching between Quality Attenuation and QoO requires no additional measurements, so operators can use QoO to produce a score that is immediately meaningful to all stakeholders and Quality Attenuation if they need more detailed root-cause analysis, capacity planning, or segment comparisons.